vtman/pdb2mrc/README.md

 - **Input/Output**:
   - PDB format input with filtering options (H removal, B-factor cutoff)
-  - MRC/CCP4 format output (32-bit float)
+  - MRC/CCP4 format output (32-bit float) [Cheng2015]
   - Proper header with origin and voxel size
   - Machine-independent byte ordering

 ## Theory

 ### Resolution Definition

-In `pdb2mrc`, we define resolution based on the **two-atom criterion**: two atoms placed at a distance equal to the target resolution, after applying the blurring function, should produce a density map where the two peaks are just barely distinguishable as separate blobs.
-This follows the Rayleigh criterion in optics:
+In pdb2mrc, we define resolution based on the **two-atom criterion**: two atoms placed at a distance equal to the target resolution, after applying the blurring function, should produce a density map where the two peaks are just barely distinguishable as separate blobs.
+This follows the Rayleigh criterion in optics [Rayleigh1879]:

 $$R_{\text{Rayleigh}} = \frac{0.61\lambda}{\text{NA}}$$